On this page

 [back to top]

-Complying with the NSW Public Health Order
+Complying with NSW Public Health Order and directions from the Chief Health Officer and/or delegate

 SGRACFs and MPSs must comply with this Order.
 It applies to all RACFs that provide care or accommodation under residential care subsidies or flexible care subsidies as per the Commonwealth’s Aged Care Act 1997.
 This includes facilities that provide respite care to residents and transition care for Transitional Aged Care Programme clients in a SGRACF or MPS.